Who is Cormac Scanlan?

 While working for gapyear.com and Flight Centre, Scanlan also freelanced as a designer, SEO consultant and commercial photographer with numerous other businesses, including a long contract with audio test manufacturer Lindos Electronics, where he redesigned and restructured the website, doubled up as product photographer, and designed product fascias for the launch of the MiniSonic MS20.

 In January 2013, Scanlan was appointed chief operations officer (COO) at gapyear.com, leading the site into it's 16th year, overseeing all website and business operations, including during a period of time in which the business had no appointed general manager.

 During his time as COO, Scanlan oversaw the complete redesign and rebranding of gapyear.com and the creation of the business's first travel consultant arm, which now employs more than 30 staff.
-He also worked closely with managing editor Will Jones to produce A Brief Visual History of Travel, a piece of long-form creative content which received widespread critical acclaim.
+He also worked closely with managing editor Will Jones to produce a piece of long-form creative content on the history of travel which received widespread critical acclaim.

 In his final two years working at gapyear.com and Flight Centre, Scanlan led a UX and search-focused project that tripled gapyear.com's organic traffic and improved the volume of product enquiry by two orders of magnitude.
 He said farewell to gapyear.com in February 2015, before assuming his position as CTO of Fleximize.